noahbliss/mortar/README.md

  - TPM2: `tpm2_pcrlist` Look at 7 and 1 especially.

 Reboot into the BIOS:
- - Put your BIOS's Secure Boot setting into "Audit" mode if possiblem then reboot into your OS and run `./2-`.
+ - Put your BIOS's Secure Boot setting into "Audit" mode if possible then reboot into your OS and run `./2-`.
 If it does not have an audit mode, you will need to manually install your Secure Boot keys.
 They are located in /etc/mortar/private/*.crt you _may_ need to convert them to DER format first.
  - Enroll any hashes that need to be enrolled (especially if booting from a raid-controller-hosted disk, system may not boot without this.
 NVIDIA proprietary graphics may also cause issues.).
  - Put a password on the BIOS.
  - Boot the system with secureboot on (and pray).